Heba-ahmad/FSND-P5-walkthrough/README.md

 # Linux Server Configuration Project Walkthrough

-Here you can find all the steps that you need to follow for this project inside the Linux-Server-Configuration-p5-walkthrough.pdf file
+Here you can find all the steps that you need to follow for the final project of Udacity's [Full Stack Web Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004)